abuultjens/FABL-8-Open-Isothermal-Platform/README.md

 ### Helper scripts

 * `startup-script.sh`
-script that runs on startup and initiates the app and ....
+script that runs on startup and initiates the app

 * `script-replacer.sh`
 this replaces RBP script with newer script(s) from a dir on the MDU server